MellanieAchiengK/alx-higher_level_programming/0x03-python-data_structures/README.md

 11. Function that deletes the item at a specific position in a list
 12. Switches value of a and b
 13. Interview Prep: Write a function in C that checks if a singly linked list is a palindrome.
+14. Create a C function that prints some basic info about Python lists.

 ## Requirements
 * Ubuntu 20.04 LTS